FUN STUFFTrivia and Statistics for Beer Lovers

 Colorado Springs & Beer Facts

 Colorado Springs is the second largest metropolitan area in Colorado.
-Colorado Springs has over a quarter million drinking age individuals with a great fondness for quality beer:
+Colorado Springs has nearly a quarter million drinking age individuals with a great fondness for quality beer:

 Beer Drinker Quotes